0xmetropolis/metro-docs/docs/pod-beta-users.md

 ---

-We’ve chosen a select group of DAOs to have access to our beta.
-For those that do currently have access to Metropolis, please see our quick rundown and instructions below for new users.
+We’ve chosen a select group of DAOs to have access to pods.
+For those that do not currently have access to Metropolis, you can request access [here](https://metropods.typeform.com/build).

 ## Supercharge your Gnosis Safe